 One of the places to be during a Spring in Washington, D.C, is the Tidal Basin.
 There is no other place like it, with all these cherry trees.
-Every year, The Washington Rotary Club helps planting trees around the city, so people can enjoy beautiful green parks.
-The Tidal Basin being no exception.
-Dr. Hancock, as a member of the Rotary, takes part into this action.
+Every year, The Washington Rotary Club helps to plant trees around the city, so people can enjoy beautiful green parks.
+The Tidal Basin is no exception.
+Dr. Hancock, as a member of the Rotary, takes part in this action.

 Brief History of “Trees for the Capital” Program

 There are many hallmarks that identify the Washington Rotary Club and Foundation.
 Prominent among these hallmarks is the “Trees for the Capital” Program.
 The program is funded by the Foundation as are many Club outreach activities.
 You can see the Club and the Foundation in action every Wednesday when we present our speaker with a certificate saying we will plant a tree on the Tidal Basin commemorating the occasion.